Stanisław Mikołajczyk

-Stanisław Mikołajczyk (/pol/; 18 July 1901 – 13 December 1966) was a Polish politician.
-He was a prime minister of the Polish government-in-exile during World War II, and later Deputy Prime Minister in post-war Poland until 1947.
+Stanisław Mikołajczyk (/pol/; 18 July 1901 – 13 December 1966) was a Polish politician and agrarian statesman.
+Born in Westphalia to a family from Poznań, he rose through the ranks of the Polish People's Party "Piast" and was elected to the Sejm in 1929.

+During World War II, he served as a Prime Minister of the Polish government-in-exile from 1943 to 1944, succeeding Władysław Sikorski.
+He worked to resist Soviet plans to annex Poland's eastern territories and impose Communist rule, though his efforts were ultimately unsuccessful against Allied diplomatic pressure.

+After the war, Mikołajczyk returned to Poland and led the Polish People's Party (PSL), which grew into the largest party in the country.
+Despite widespread popular support, the Communists prevented a free election; the fraudulent 1947 Polish legislative election reduced the PSL to 28 parliamentary seats.
+Mikołajczyk resigned in protest, fled Poland in October 1947, and emigrated to the United States, where he died in 1966.
+His remains were returned to Poland for burial in June 2000.

 Biography

 Background and early life

 Mikołajczyk's family came from Poznań in western Poland, which in the 19th century was part of the German Empire and known as the Province of Posen.
 He was born in Westphalia in western Germany, where his parents had gone to look for work in the wealthy mining regions, as many Poles—known as Ruhr Poles—did in the 19th century.
 He returned to Poznań as a boy of ten.

 As a teenager, he worked in a sugar beet refinery and was active in Polish patriotic organisations.
 He was 18 when Poland recovered its independence, and in 1920 he joined the Polish Army and took part in the Polish–Soviet War.
 He was discharged after being wounded near Warsaw and returned to inherit his father's farm near Poznań.